 - Pick a matte or chalk finish

-I’m going to over what I did first that didn’t work.
+I’m going to cover what I did first that didn’t work.
 Then, what I did to fix it.
 And, finally, what I would suggest you do.

-First, I painted the vase with the matte black paint and let it dry overnight.
+First, I painted the vase with matte black paint and let it dry overnight.

 Well, this is what happened.